 Rather reluctantly, Harry slid to his feet and went to the door.
 Upon opening it, he found the King's niece standing in the doorway, her blonde hair and white dress in a tamer condition than they had been earlier in the day.

 It seemed that unlike before, she was making a conscious effort to look and act composed.
 Harry supposed it was in part due to an actual semblance of genuine composure – now that her uncle knew her again – and another in part to maintain her dignity before another female.

 At least, Harry thought wryly, another female form.

 It just showed how far Harry had come in terms of discomfort in being regarded as a female in his Maia form than he had before.
-He still didn't find it comfortable by any means, but he no longer flinched nor found it unnerving to walk past a mirror and see Sataressë's reflection where the sixty-eight – no, now it would be sixty-nine – year old Harry Potter's reflection should be.
+He still didn't find it comfortable by any means, but he no longer flinched nor found it unnerving to walk past a mirror and see Sataressë's reflection where the eighty-five – no, now it would be eighty-six – year old Harry Potter's reflection should be.

 For now, Harry decided it best to focus on the situation at hand.
 It was rude to keep a lady at a door so Harry stood aside and invited the King's niece in.
 "May I help you?"
 Harry politely inquired.

 Éowyn – was it? – shook her head and merely replied, "I simply wanted to thank you for restoring my uncle to his normal self."

 Very seldom, Harry found, did people do any such things such as expressing gratitude twice – the second time intentionally sought out – without an underlying motive.

 "I do not believe I've introduced myself," the woman stated, "My name is Éowyn, and I gather you already know that I am his majesty's niece."
 After a pause, she continued, "and I also gather you know of my brother's exile."